-Tennessee has only had one inspection over that last five years that was associated with a crash.
-There have only been a eight (8) migrant transportation related inspections over the last five years.
+Tennessee has only had one inspection involving migrant workers over that last five years that was associated with a crash.
+There have only been eight (8) migrant transportation related inspections over the last five years.
 Tennessee will continue to monitor these numbers for any possible increase in transportation of migrant worker violations associated with a crash.
-Below will be the chart for CY 2021, 2022, 2023, 2024.
+Below is the chart for CY 2021, 2022, 2023, 2024.

-Inspection Violations Related to Transportation of Migrant Workers Federal Violation Code Violation Description Calendar Year 2021 2022 2023 2024 398.3B Driver Qualifications (Physical) for Transportation of Migrant Workers 398.3B8 No doctors certificate of qualification in possession - drivers of Migrant Workers 398.4 Driving of vehicles - Transportation of Migrant Workers 398.5 Failure to maintain vehicle for safe operation - Transportation of Migrant Workers 398.6 Violation of Hours of Service regulations for Transportation of Migrant Workers 398.7 Inspection and Maintenance of motor vehicles used for Transportation of Migrant Workers Total 0 0 0 0
+Inspect Inspection Violations Related to Transportation of Migrant Workers Federal Violation Code Violation Description Calendar Year 2021 2022 2023 2024 398.3B Driver Qualifications (Physical) for Transportation of Migrant Workers 0 0 398.3B8 No doctors certificate of qualification in possession - drivers of Migrant Workers 0 0 398.4 Driving of vehicles - Transportation of Migrant Workers 1 0 398.5 Failure to maintain vehicle for safe operation - Transportation of Migrant Workers 0 0 398.6 Violation of Hours of Service regulations for Transportation of Migrant Workers 0 1 398.7 Inspection and Maintenance of motor vehicles used for Transportation of Migrant Workers 0 0 Total 1 1 0 0